An eCommerce shop might sound like its a big deal to setup, but I’m going to show you how to set up your own Shopify shop soup to nuts within an hour.

-Don't worry, the majory of online stores nowadays are drop-shipping stores.
+Don’t worry, the majority of online stores nowadays are drop-shipping stores.
 This means that a warehouse takes a cut to ship directly from them, so really all you do is design your products and they do all of the heavy lifting as far as the after-sale activity.
 So just sit back and collect.
-When you first sign into your shop, shopify will have a list of partners you can choose from to help you get started.
+When you first sign into your shop, Shopify will have a list of partners you can choose from to help you get started.

 How to setup your shop

 First, head over to shopify with this link right here: Create a Store.
 Fill out all the fields with your personal information, store details, etc. Don’t worry if you think you forgot something, you can setup everything in the dashboard after you are done signing up.

 The default theme will most likely fit your needs, but maybe you want to jazz it up a bit or even choose a different theme completely.
 Here’s how to check out what you’ve got so far.